 That lesson was learned again on a global scale in the last decade when it became clear that ‘renewable energy’ in the shape of biomass became big enough to threaten the food supply of the world’s poorest people.

 At only 221 pages this is a small book.
-However, I highly recommend it to anyone who wants to know where we came from and some of the parameters of where we’re headed.
+However, I highly recommend The Origins of the Modern World: A Global and Ecological Narrative from the Fifteenth to the Twenty-first Century to anyone who wants to know where we came from and some of the parameters of where we’re headed.